bcgsc/AMPlify/README.md

 ### Datasets

 Datasets for training and testing are stored in the `data` folder.
+Please specify the directory if you would like to use those datasets for training or testing the model.

 ### Pre-trained sub-models

 Weights for 5 pre-trained sub-models are stored in the `models` folder.
-Please specify the directory if you would like to use those models for prediction.

 ### Train